MadisonAster/FanControl/README.md

 ### Raspbian Installation

-simply download and run
+Simply download [setup.sh](https://github.com/ThomasMcVay/FanControl/blob/master/setup.sh) and run it like so:

     sudo setup.sh

-this will install the qt library, pyside, and my fork of pi-blaster.
+this will install the qt, pyside, and my fork of pi-blaster.
 It will also create a shell script at /home/pi/StartupScript.sh that will run the program on start

+The script should work on a fresh raspbian installation, qt installation on a raspberry pi can take upwards of an hour though, so be prepared to do some waiting.